Skip to content

 Former President Joe Biden faced a similar conundrum in office, trying to sell the public the economy by pointing to opaque data that didn’t line up with how Americans felt.
 He pointed to a strong stock market, falling unemployment, and of course, inflation ticking down.
 “Facts are stubborn things,” Biden said during a speech a month before leaving office.
 “They’re not political or rhetorical opinions.
 They’re just facts.”

 But the fact of the matter is Americans lived through the most inflationary period in decades, and the impact on prices are still reverberating.
-The country saw the cost of an average Christmas dinner spike as much as 10% between 2021 and 2022, and prices significantly higher than they were during Trump’s first term.
-Today, more than 65% of Americans say they’re frustrated by rising prices, despite the inflation rate coming down.
+The country saw the cost of an average Christmas -- think dinner, transport, and gifts -- spike as much as 10% between 2021 and 2022, and prices are significantly higher than they were during Trump’s first term.
+Today, nearly 65% of Americans say they’re frustrated by rising prices, despite the inflation rate coming down.

 One solution to make people feel better about the economy Trump has floated is to write checks, one for military personnel for $1,776 (a nod to the country’s 250th birthday next year) and another for the general public from tariff revenue.